 - Schuster, Pfeiffer, Moldenhauer, Koch, Dandekar, 2002.
-Exploring the pathway structure of metabolism: Decomposition into subnetworks and application to Mycoplasma pneumoniae. — Community detection is a field mostly driven by social data, but there was a time biological applications was also a source of inspiration.
-This paper develops a method similar to the Girvan-Newman algorithm, for situations (like metabolic networks) where the highest-degree nodes are also the ones least important to the functionality of the detected communities.
+Exploring the pathway structure of metabolism: Decomposition into subnetworks and application to Mycoplasma pneumoniae. — Community detection is a field mostly driven by social data, but there was a time biological applications were also a source of inspiration.
+This paper develops a method similar to the Girvan-Newman algorithm for situations (like metabolic networks) where the highest-degree nodes are also the ones least important to the functionality of the detected communities.

 - Girvan, Newman, 2002.
 Community structure in social and biological networks — The paper that introduced the problem to me.
-It was slightly bizarre feeling that I coded it up before I knew what it could be used for (see above).
+It was a slightly bizarre feeling that I coded it up before I knew what it could be used for (see above).
 This taught me that finding a good problem is sometimes more important than finding a solution.